Underdog Fantasy promo code CBSSPORTS2: New play $5, get $50 offer for NFL Week 2 picks, Week 3 college football predictions

 Underdog Fantasy offers a play $5, get $50 promotion for new users with the Underdog Fantasy bonus code CBSSPORTS2

-Week 3 of the college football season comes to an end with a flurry of action on Saturday, including several games involving ranked teams.
-One of those top matchups include a pair of unbeatens in No.v6 Georgia vs. No. 15 Tennessee, while Sunday's NFL schedule features 13 games, making it the perfect time to use the latest Underdog Fantasy promo code CBSSPORTS2.
-One of Sunday's most intriguing NFL matchups features a Super Bowl LIX rematch between the Philadelphia Eagles and Kansas City Chiefs.
+NFL Week 2 continues with a flurry of action on Sunday.
+Among the 13 games scheduled, one of the most intriguing matchups is a Super Bowl LIX rematch between the Philadelphia Eagles and Kansas City Chiefs from Arrowhead Stadium in Kansas City, Mo., making it the perfect time to use the latest Underdog Fantasy promo code CBSSPORTS2.
 The Underdog Fantasy promo code varies by location, but includes a potential Play $5, get $50 offer.
 Regardless of your location, using the Underdog Fantasy bonus code CBSSPORTS2 will ensure you get the best Underdog Fantasy promo code available in your state.
 Click here to get the latest Underdog Fantasy promo code for new users:

 After downloading the Underdog Fantasy app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog Fantasy deposit match bonus.